ryu1kn/vscode-edit-with-shell/README.md

 * `editWithShell.processEntireTextIfNoneSelected` (default: `false`)

-    Pipe the entire text to the shell command if no text is selected
+    Pipe the entire text to the shell command if no text is selected (it can be overridden on a per command basis)

+* `editWithShell.promptModifyCommand` (default: `true`)

+    Display a prompt to modify the selected command

 * `editWithShell.favoriteCommands` (default: `[]`)

-    List of commands that can be activated by quick commands.
-Each element must have a command ID and command. e.g:
+    Commands listed in the history and activable by quick commands.
+Each element must have a command ID and command, and it can optionally have the boolean property `processEntireTextIfNoneSelected` (it'll override the extension setting `editWithShell.processEntireTextIfNoneSelected`).

     ```
     "editWithShell.favoriteCommands": [